2026 United Kingdom local elections

-The 2026 United Kingdom local elections are scheduled to take place on Thursday 7 May 2026 for all 32 London borough councils, 32 metropolitan boroughs, 18 unitary authorities, six county councils, 50 district councils, and ten directly elected mayors in England.
+Local elections in the United Kingdom were held on 7 May 2026 for 5,066 English councillors for 136 English local authorities (all 32 London borough councils, 32 metropolitan boroughs, 18 unitary authorities, 6 county councils, 48 district councils) and six directly elected mayors in England.
 Most of these seats in England were last up for election in 2022.
+Some of these elections were postponed from 2025.